mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ Further, overloaded case names would cause our `@CasePathable` macro to generate invalid Swift since it would need to generate two computed properties with the same name.

-^ So, we detect that situation early on and throw an error immediately.
+^ So, we detect that situation early on and emit an error immediately.
 That way we don't generate invalid Swift code.

 ---